Filter posts by category

 How Do Button Boards Work: The Fundamentals

 Button boards consist of programmable sound devices that, when pressed, play pre-recorded words or phrases.
-These “buttons” give dogs a concrete way to express their needs, desires, and observations. … Read More
+These “buttons” give dogs a concrete way to express their needs, desires, and … Read More

 Tug of War – The Great Divide in Dog Training